Photopharmacology: Application

 Photopharmacology, the use of light to control the activity of drugs, has emerged as a promising approach to drug delivery and therapy.
 By harnessing the power of light, researchers can achieve precise control over drug release and activation, offering new possibilities for targeted and personalized treatments.
 This subsection explores the application of photopharmacology in drug delivery, focusing on recent advancements and potential clinical applications.

 In one study, researchers designed HDAC inhibitors which can be activated or deactivated with light, providing precise therapeutic control.
 This approach could reduce the side effects of traditional chemotherapy by targeting inhibitors to specific body areas, potentially leading to more effective and personalized cancer treatments.

 Figure 6.
-Comparison of the principles behind classic chemotherapy and photo pharmacological chemotherapy.
+Comparison of the principles behind classic chemotherapy and photopharmacological chemotherapy.

 In another study, the researchers developed a strategy to attach a photoswitchable group to a common antibiotic; ciprofloxacin.
 By attaching the photoswitchable group, researchers can control the activity of ciprofloxacin with light.
 This approach could potentially lead to new ways of treating bacterial infections, with the ability to switch the antibiotic's activity on and off as needed.

 In this paper an in vitro protocol to test different light wavelengths on human cancer cell lines is developed, finding that blue light most effectively inhibited cell growth.
 This suggests that photopharmacology could offer new cancer treatment options by targeting specific light wavelengths to modulate drug activity in tumor cells.

 Another application of photopharmacology is developing a luminescent photoCORM grafted on carboxymethyl chitosan, which, when exposed to light, releases carbon monoxide (CO) to induce apoptotic death in colorectal cancer cells, demonstrating precise control over CO release for targeted cancer therapy.

 Researchers developed a toolbox of photoswitchable antagonists that can interact with GPCRs, a class of proteins involved in various cellular processes.
 By using light to switch the activity of these antagonists, researchers can control the interaction between the antagonists and GPCRs in real time.
 This approach allows for precise modulation of GPCR activity, which could lead to new insights into cellular signaling pathways and potential therapeutic applications.
+For example, photoswitchable agonists-positive allosteric modulators of mGlu_{6} receptors ('prosthe6') allow restoring vision in animal models of retinal degeneration.

+Photopharmacology has also been applied to the optical control of neurotransmitter systems.
+In the cholinergic system, photocaged and photoswitchable modulators of muscarinic and nicotinic acetylcholine receptors, as well as light-regulated cholinesterase inhibitors, have been developed to investigate cholinergic signaling.
+Related approaches to dopaminergic neurotransmission include caged dopamine derivatives and photoswitchable dopamine receptor ligands, which enable the study of receptor function and neural circuits with spatial and temporal precision.
+Although these compounds are currently used mainly as experimental tools, they have also been investigated as possible approaches to disorders involving cholinergic or dopaminergic dysfunction.